 Residents should be aware that violations of the alcohol and drug policy may also, in appropriate circumstances, involve the University's rule regarding parental notification of alcohol and controlled substances violations.

 Because of fire-safety standards, candles or items with open flames and incense are prohibited in all Residential Life facilities.
 Possession of these items will result in their removal and student will be subject to disciplinary action.

-Intimidating or threatening behavior towards other residents or staff in an online forum or through means of electronic communication is grounds for disciplinary action and may also result in disciplinary action under the general Standard of Conduct for students.
-This includes, but is not limited to interactions on Facebook, Twitter, other forms of social media, email, and texting.
+Intimidating or threatening behavior towards other residents or staff in an online forum or through means of electronic communication is grounds for disciplinary action and may also result in disciplinary action under the general Standard Conduct for students.
+This includes, but is not limited to, interacting in Facebook, Twitter, email and texting.
 Behavior is not limited to messages directly addressed to a person, but may also include messages, pictures, video, etc. about a person and posted on the Internet.

 Residents will be held responsible for any damage they cause to their rooms/apartments or any other part of the Residential Life facilities and its equipment.
 For this reason it is extremely important for residents to exercise care when filling out their room inventory/check-in forms upon moving into their rooms/apartments.
 Residents will be held responsible for any damages to their rooms/apartments that are over and above those noted on their forms.
 Students also may be liable for any unusual housekeeping or maintenance service charges they may incur.